shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-ethereum-data-with-the-graph.md

 # Introduction

-In this tutorial, you will learn how to create a subgraph from an already deployed smart contract on Rinkeby testnet, deploy it to the Subgraph Studio, and then use the Subgraph Studio Playground to query the subgraph.
+In this tutorial, you will learn how to create a subgraph from an already deployed smart contract on the Ethereum Rinkeby testnet, deploy it to the Subgraph Studio, and then use the Subgraph Studio Playground to query the subgraph.

 ![Subgraph Studio](../../../.gitbook/assets/graph.png)

 # Prerequisites

-To successfully master this tutorial, you will need to have some basic understanding of Ethereum, Metamask and npm/node ecosystem.
+To successfully complete this tutorial, you will need to have a basic understanding of Ethereum, the Metamask wallet and the NodeJS ecosystem.

 # Requirements